-As smartphones begin replacing the desktop computer, it’s becoming more important for businesses to stay up to date with new mobile marketing strategies and technologies.
+As the smartphone begins replacing the computer, it’s becoming more important for businesses to stay up to date with new mobile marketing strategies and technologies.

 How To Add QR Codes To WordPress